uwcartlab/webmapping/README.md

     2. Now, each image will have its own URL on your canvas site.
     3. Replace the relative image links in the HTML with your new uploaded image links.

+_Copyright Robert E. Roth 2020.
+Do not share or redistribute.
+All rights reserved._

 [![uwcl-logo](Introduction/img/uwcl-logo.png)](https://geography.wisc.edu/cartography/)[![uw-logo](Introduction/img/uw-logo.png)](www.wisc.edu)[![nsf-logo](Introduction/img/nsf-logo.png)](https://www.nsf.gov/)